nayiri-k/hammer-workspace/README.md

 Alternatively, just run `source sourceme.sh` in this directory.

+If you get a `pyyaml not found.
+Set $HAMMER_PYYAML_PATH to pyyaml/lib3` error, either install the `pyyaml` package to your Python (e.g. use conda or another package manager), or use my python (uncomment this line from the `sourceme.sh` file):

+    export PATH=/users/nayiri/conda/envs/chipyard/bin:$PATH

 ## Machine-Specific Setup

 This repo is configured to work specifically on the BWRC servers.
 Here are the changes made: